anouarYousfi/financialforce/back-end/README.md

 # springBoot financial force
- - this is the back end layer of the app using spring boot
+ - this is an accounting process manager app built upon spring boot and angular